LaurentTrk/phapass/index.md

 gh-badge: [star, fork, follow]
 ---

-# PhaPass, a password manager on Phala

-A project for the [Advanced Phala Challenge](https://github.com/Phala-Network/Encode-Hackathon-2021/blob/master/advanced-challenge.md) of the [Encode Polkadot Hackathon](https://www.encode.club/polkadot-club-hackathon).
+**A project for the [Advanced Phala Challenge](https://github.com/Phala-Network/Encode-Hackathon-2021/blob/master/advanced-challenge.md) of the [Encode Polkadot Hackathon](https://www.encode.club/polkadot-club-hackathon).**

 ![](./PolkadotPhalaEncodeHackathon.png)

-It tries to demonstrate how we could rely on the Phala Confidential Contract feature to keep track of passwords.
+This project tries to demonstrate how we could rely on the Phala Confidential Contract feature to keep track of passwords.

-This repository holds the PhaPass blockchain code, which implements the [PhaPass contract](./crates/phactory/src/contracts/phapass.rs).
+[This repository](https://github.com/LaurentTrk/phapass) holds the PhaPass blockchain code, which implements the [PhaPass contract](https://github.com/LaurentTrk/phapass/blob/phapass/crates/phactory/src/contracts/phapass.rs).

-See the [Phala instructions](./README.phala.md) on how to build and run the blockchain.
+See the [Phala instructions](https://github.com/LaurentTrk/phapass/blob/phapass/README.phala.md) on how to build and run the blockchain.

 The frontend part of this project is served by a [Chrome Extension](https://developer.chrome.com/docs/extensions/) based on the [Phala JS SDK](https://github.com/Phala-Network/js-sdk).
 The related code can be found in [this fork](https://github.com/LaurentTrk/js-sdk).

 **As a Hackathon project, this is not ready for production use.
 Use it at your own risks :)**
-{: .box-warning}
+{: .alert .alert-warning .box-warning}

 ## Inspiration